Symmetric tensor scars with tunable entanglement from volume to area law: Model and the symmetric tensor scars

 \section{Model and the symmetric tensor scars}

 Consider a class of bond-staggered Heisenberg Hamiltonians with long-range interactions on a periodic chain of size $2N$,

 where ${\bf S} = (\sigma_X,\sigma_Y,\sigma_Z) / 2$ is a vector of spin-1/2 operators, and $r\in[0,N-1]$ is the range of interactions. $H$ is invariant under translation by two lattice sites, reflection over a bond, and has an internal SU(2) symmetry.
+The nearest-neighbor version of the model has a long history, the ground state belongs to the Haldane phase of gapped symmetry protected topological order \cite{hida_1992,hida_1992_phasediagram,Kennedy1992} which was also realized experimentally \cite{manaka1997}.

 We define the following many-body states, which we designate as \emph{root states},

 where $v$ is a state of two spins at antipodal sites $i$ and $i+N$.
 We find that \Cref{eq:singlet} is a zero-energy eigenstate of \Cref{eq:SH} provided that $N$ is odd and $v$ is either the singlet state or any triplet state~\cite{SuppMat}.
 The singlet root state $\ket{\Psi(S)}$ belongs to $S^2_\text{tot} = 0$, the largest symmetry sector of \Cref{eq:SH} with maximal magnon number, where $N_{\text{mag}}=N-\langle |S^z_{\text{tot}}|\rangle$ (deficit in total spin polarization captures the average number of magnons in the state).
 Construction of exact zero energy eigenstates of \Cref{eq:SH} with high magnon number has been a recent challenge~\cite{Turner2024Jul,Melendrez2025Jan} which we overcome in this letter.
 The root states $\ket{\Psi(T)}$, constructed from some triplet representation $T$, are generically not eigenstates of $S^z_{\text{tot}}$ and have no well-defined magnon numbers, but will typically have an extensive average number of magnons.
 We note that certain root states can also be annihilated by infinitely many odd conserved charges of the XXX spin chain~\cite{Crosscap1}; hence, they can be treated as integrable boundary states to construct new scar models~\cite{IBS1, IBS2}.